Radiative corrections of heavy scalar decays to gauge bosons in the singlet extension of the Standard Model: Renormalization of the vertex in the SSM

-The counterterms entering the previous expressions have been listed in eqs.(\ref{count0}-\ref{count5}).
+Notice that we obtain $\delta\rho_V$ independent from the mixing angle counterterm using the following substitution: $\delta s_\alpha^{\rm ios}= c_\alpha \delta \alpha^{\rm ios}$.
+The other counterterms entering the previous expressions have been listed in eqs.(\ref{count1}-\ref{count5}) and eq.(\ref{improvedEQ}).
 In the following we will work in the \textit{modified on-shell mass scheme} (MOMS), in which the electric charge dependence in the coupling is replaced by the Fermi constant $G_F$ via